Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

  } else {
     // 3.
 Depending on the purpose of deployment:
     //    II.
 For the main contract, it waits indefinitely for any data sent from the frontend
-    //        from an Event fired by a proposal contract to notify all connected of the change const keepGoing = parallelReduce(true)
+    //        from an Event fired by a proposal contract to notify all connected parties of the occurrence const keepGoing = parallelReduce(true)
         .invariant(balance() == 0)
         .while(keepGoing)